 Finding the right wedding planner for your special day is a big step, but it can take the pressure of planning off you and your partner if you get it right.
-Although their many planners out there, it’s important to choose one that’s experienced and that you click with from the get-go.
+Although there are a plethora of planners available, it’s important to choose one that’s experienced and that you click with from the get-go.
 Here’s a step-by-step guide to choosing a wedding planner.

 1. Do your research